Ghousavi Shah: Zikr

-Zikr (Dhikr) is a sufi method in which God's name and virtues are repeated in a specific way.
+Zikr (Dhikr) is a Sufi method in which God's name and virtues are repeated in a specific way.
 Moulana Ghousavi Shah says Noor (light) encompasses your mind, body and spirit when you practice zikr consistently with devotion.
 The heart-beats are transformed into spiritual beats, expelling all darkness lauding the virtues of zikr.
 Every Sunday many people of all ages attend zikr at his residence (Khankah).

 Urs

-Annual death ceremony is referred to as Urs in Sufi circles.
-On this occasion teachings of the sufi saint are propagated whose Urs is being performed.
-Every year he conducts Urs of Shaik-E-Akbar Mohiuddin ibne Arabi, Syed Sultan Mahmoodullah Shah Hussaini, Syed Machiliwale Shah, Moulana Peer Ghousi Shah, Moulana Peer Sahvi Shah to promote their teachings and also to solve pressing problems of the time.
+The annual death anniversary is referred to as Urs in Sufism.
+On this occasion teachings of the Sufi saint are propagated whose Urs is being performed.
+Every year Shah conducts urs for Shaik-E-Akbar Mohiuddin ibne Arabi, Syed Sultan Mahmoodullah Shah Hussaini, Syed Machiliwale Shah, Moulana Peer Ghousi Shah, and Moulana Peer Sahvi Shah to promote their teachings and also to solve pressing problems of the time.